Sailing & Racing

 Our Sunday Race Series will begin in June.
 Skippers’ meetings will be in the North Harbour Parking Lot near the Jin-pole at 9:00 am on race mornings.
 Skippers and crew are welcome to attend.

 Please keep in mind that racing is weather dependent – races may be postponed or canceled due to high winds or waves, thunderstorms, or poor sailing conditions.
-Our races are meant to be fun and safe, so we will take a conservative approach to ensure our racers.
+Our races are meant to be fun and safe, so we will take a conservative approach when determining the course for the day.

 Why participate in the racing program if my main focus is cruising?